WATCH: INTERVIEW WITH BLACK Albino Model Diandra Forrest

 The term “albino” comes from word “albus” — the Latin word for “white”.
 Approximately one person in 17,000 is born with the condition, a rare genetic disorder characterised by a loss of pigment in the skin, hair and sometimes the eyes.
 Albino people lack melanin, the substance responsible for natural hair and skin colour.
 The condition affects people of all ethnicities globally.

-As an albino child Diandra did not initially feel different from her darker-skinned African American family members.
+As an albino child Diandra did not initially feel different from her darker-skinned family members.
 It only dawned on her when other children began to ask if she was adopted.
-As an African American albino growing up within a predominantly black neighbourhood and school in which most of the inhabitants had dark skin, it was perhaps inevitable that there would be problems.
+As an albino growing up within a predominantly black neighbourhood and school in which most of the inhabitants had dark skin, it was perhaps inevitable that there would be problems.
 There was name-calling and ridiculing from certain children — “white girl”, and “Casper”, were two Diandra remembers.
 “I used to come home in tears,” she told the BBC.
 “Growing up you get teased, and some people grow out of things, but you can’t grow out of being an albino,” she confessed in an ABC News interview.

-Diandra became so traumatised by these incidents that her parents took her out of school and moved her to the New York Institute For Special Education, where she mixed with other children with albinism.
+Diandra became so traumatised by these incidents that her parents took her out of school and moved her to the New York Institute For Special Education, where she mixed with other people with albinism.

 Things began to turn when, as she grew up, her life began to mirror that of the classic tale of the ugly duckling that becomes a swan.
 Young Diandra, once derided for her looks, was now being stopped regularly on the streets and subways of New York by strangers mesmerised by her beauty.
 One day while out shopping on 34th street, a young photographer, Shameer Khan, scouted her.
 “You’re beautiful, you should model,” he stated matter-of-factly.